N.J. Bell Building in Newark to Be Redeveloped for Housing

 "There is strong continued demand on the residential side," Mr. Sathe said.
 "And you are starting to see projects in surrounding municipalities start to advertise the proximity to Newark.
 It's a great sign of where we think the city is heading."

-The 1929 art deco Bell building, purchased last year from Verizon Communications Inc., was designed by architect Ralph Walker of Voorhees, Gmelin and Walker, a firm known for designing building for the Bell companies, according to federal documents.
+The 1929 art deco Bell building, purchased last year from Verizon Communications Inc., was designed by architect Ralph Walker of Voorhees, Gmelin & Walker, a firm known for designing buildings for the Bell companies, according to federal documents.
 Rising 20 stories, the building's facade features massive sandstone figure reliefs representing telephone company workers, such as a lineman, operator and a repairman.

 The project "represents a commitment to jobs, development, and to bring quality housing and economic growth to our downtown," Newark Mayor Ras Baraka said.